 Six out of every ten couples who live together believe they have the same protection as married couples if they split up.
-Although the terms ‘common-law husband/wife’ is often used to describe a couple who live together, these relationships do not actually have any formal legal recognition.
+Although the terms ‘common-law husband/wife’ is often used to describe a couple who live together, these relationships do not have any formal legal recognition.

 Unmarried partners have no automatic claim on their partner’s assets, unlike in a divorce, and this is true no matter how long the relationship lasts.
 This can lead to injustice and hardship in many cases.

-In order to protect yourself you should consider:
+To protect yourself you should consider:

 - Entering into a Cohabitation Agreement to seek to give legal effect to the relationship.
 (This is a legal document which may be enforced by the court provided it is properly executed, you have both been honest about your finances and have each obtained separate legal advice upon its terms)